What is Wi-Fi?

 Then in 1985, the Federal Communications Commission (FCC) released a new network for general uses which works on 900 Mhz, 2.4 GHz, and 5.8 GHz bandwidth.
-This is known as ISM band.
+This is known as the ISM band.
 Also, IBM introduced a Token Ring LAN network for connecting several computers, it can transfer data at 4 Mb/s speed.
 Then in 1988, a wireless cashier system was invented based on the Token Ring LAN network known as waveLAN, it operates at 900MHz or 2.4 GHz band and offers speeds of 1 to 2 Mbps.
-Then it was converted to IEEE 802.11LAN/MAN standards in 1989. ?Then in 1990, IEEE 802.11 Working Group for Wireless LANs is established by Vic Hayes, he was known as the “Father of WiFi”.
+Then it was converted to IEEE 802.11LAN/MAN standards in 1989. ?Then in 1990, IEEE 802.11 Working Group for Wireless LANs is established by Vic Hayes, who was known as the “Father of WiFi”.

 Then in 1996 Commonwealth Scientific and Industrial Research Organization (CSIRO) introduced a wireless network based on the same protocol 802.11, later it was known as IEEE 802.11a standards.

 Then after all this in 1997 the first version of Wi-Fi is released officially which is 802.11 and it can support a maximum of 2 Mb/s link speed.
-Then in 1999, the link speed is increased to 11 Mb/s over 2.4 GHz frequency band, this version is known as 802.11b
+Then in 1999, the link speed is increased to 11 Mb/s over the 2.4 GHz frequency band, this version is known as 802.11b

-Then after a month, the IEEE 802.11a standard is approved officially, which provides up to 54 Mb/s link speed over 5 GHz band, but the signal range is weaker than 2.4 GHz band.
+Then after a month, the IEEE 802.11a standard is approved officially, which provides up to 54 Mb/s link speed over the 5 GHz band, but the signal range is weaker than the 2.4 GHz band.

-Then in 2003 the speed is increased in a new version, knows as 802.11g.
+Then in 2003, the speed is increased in a new version, known as 802.11g.
 The speed offers up to 54 to 108 Mb/s over 2.4 GHz.